 Protein S is also a natural anticoagulant chemical in the blood.
 Protein S deficiency is rare.
 The risk of a blood clot forming varies between families.
 The best guide to your risk is to look at whether other relatives have had a blood clot.

 Antithrombin is another of the natural anticoagulant chemicals in the blood.
 There are different types of antithrombin deficiency, both genetic and due to other diseases.
 The inherited form is rare, affecting about 1 in 2,000 people.

 Antithrombin deficiency is a fairly severe type of thrombophilia.
-The risk of having a blood clot varies between families, but can be increased by 25-50 times the normal risk.
-With this condition, a blood clot can occur not only in the legs or lung, but also in the veins of the arms, gut, brain or liver.
-About 1 in 2 people with antithrombin deficiency get a blood clot before the age of 30.
-Others, however, may reach old age without problems.
+The risk of having a blood clot varies between families but can be increased by 25-50 times the normal risk.
+With this condition, a blood clot can occur not only in the legs or lung but also in the veins of the arms, gut, brain or liver.
+About 1 in 2 people with antithrombin deficiency develop a blood clot before the age of 30 years.
+Others, however, may reach elderly age without problems.